bookmanarchive/rom-dumper/analysis.md

     - Page 5 of US5497474 patent shows a scheme for indirection on the 6502
         - Might be related to this

+- Check voltage on older cards
+    - 6502 Bookman1 cards might use 5V instead of 3V

 ## Specific ROMs

 ### BQF-2025